Amber-Pittman/Applied-JavaScript-Notes/Components-I.md

 container.appendChild(buttonCreator()); // Should make all buttons visible without extra code
 ```
 The `function buttonCreator` is now reusable and dynamic. :)

+### Creating Components from Array Data

+Most of the time when we get data back, we don't know what's in that data.
+We expect it to be formed a certain way that should
+be constant in how data is formed.

+Sometimes, we want to build and display a component for each item in that data.
+This is most likely an array.
+We want to
+do this dynamically.